tmzhuang/comptrac/README.md

 - Research how to create a database for Acyclic graph for Skill dependencies
 - Design class overview (MVC)
 - Web page to create a user profile and add skills to user.
-- Add necessart test cases
+- Add necessary test cases